Lapratomo24/travelgramers/README.md

 **Epic - Site Navigation**
 - As a user, I would like to be able to immediately understand the purpose of the website so that I can use it to the full extent.
-- As a user, I would like to be able to navigate through the pages of the site with ease so that I can keep track of where I am.
+- As a user, I would like to be able to navigate through the pages of the website with ease so that I can keep track of where I am.
 - As a user, I would like to be able to see a paginated list of posts so that I can select which post I would like to view.
 - As a user, I would like to be able to view each post in detail so that I can read the post's content in detail.
 - As a user, I would like to be able to see the number of likes on each post without having to view it in detail.
-- As a user, I would like to be able to click the social media buttons so that I can interact with the creator of the site.
+- As a user, I would like to be able to click the social media buttons so that I can interact with the creator of the website.
 - As a user, I would like to be able to see each post's date and time of creation so that I can find out when the post was published.
 - As a user, I would like to be able to see if an error occurs so that I can address it.
 - As a user, I would like to be able to get a notification so that I can tell whether my registration, login, and logout attempts are successful.

 **Epic - User Profile**
 - As a user, I would like to be able to register a blog account so that I can have my own blog account.
-- As a user, I would like to be able to log in so that I can fully interact with the site.
+- As a user, I would like to be able to log in so that I can fully interact with the website.
 - As a user, I would like to be able to see my post-login status immediately so that can know my login is successful.
 - As a user, I would like to be able to log out so that I can prevent another user from using my account.

 **Epic - Post Management**
-- As a user, I would like to be able to create a post so that I can share my travel experience on the site.
+- As a user, I would like to be able to create a post so that I can share my travel experience on the website.
 - As a user, I would like to be able to edit/update my own post(s) so that I can always add more information to it.
 - As a user, I would like to be able to delete my own post(s) so that I can be fully in control as a post author.
 - As a user, I would like to be able to log in so that I would be able to edit/update or delete my post(s).